mfeckie/mfeckie.github.io/_posts/2016-02-15-Ember-Data-For-The-Curious.md

 So we've taken a stroll around Ember Data and I hope you now have the ability to visualize the process and know where to look when you need to make customizations.

-I strongly encourage you to take a look through the codebase, it've very well written, documented and tested.
+I strongly encourage you to take a look through the codebase, it's very well written, documented and tested.

 # Shameless plug